Jawaharlal Nehru: An Autobiography

 Especially in India you will find the name of Nehru here and there.
 No one can escape from the gaze of Pandit Nehru.
 Either a university is named after him or an airport.
 He is omnipotent.

 Although, people in India may or may not have read about Nehru.
-But, you will find a common trait amongst a good chunk of people in India that they speak ill about Nehru without reading anything about him, isn’t it.
+But, you will find a common trait among a good chunk of people in India that they speak ill about Nehru without reading anything about him, isn’t it.

-Jawaharlal Nehru is like the punching bag on whom shoulders people lay all the blame for whatever issues or problems which the Indians are facing at present or going to face in the near future.
+Jawaharlal Nehru is like the punching bag on whom people lay all the blame for whatever issues or problems which the Indians are facing at present or going to face in the near future.
 Ironic.
 But, true though.

 Those people who are aware about the times in which Nehru lived and worked knows that what kind of man he was.
 And those who believe in hearsay or WhatsApp forwards will punch him like the punching bag.
 But in that process only they will lose their energy not the punching bag.